-- 1. Back up all server data.
+- 1. Back up all server data on the drive.

 - 2. If installed, remove the front bezel.

+- 3. Observe the drive LED status and determine if the drive can be removed.

-- 3. Remove the drive blank.
+- 4. Remove the drive blank.

 Retain the blank for future use.